hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/04-how-faridun-questioned-his-mother-about-his-origin.md

 # How Faridun questioned his Mother about his Origin

-v.
-43 Now Faridun, when twice eight years had passed,
+Now Faridun, when twice eight years had passed,

 Sought out his mother on the plain and said :